BRC

 5. You can future-proof with implied pot odds

-Implied pot odds in poker are seen as kind of confusing.
+Implied pot odds in poker are seen as kind of confusing, much more so than regular poker pot odds.
 And we guess they are.
-This isn’t about what has already happened, as with regular poker pot odds.
-Instead, it’s about what is likely to play out.
+That's because this isn't about what has already happened, as with regular poker pot odds.
+Instead, it's about what is likely to play out.

 To work out what the implied pot odds are, simply add the future bets you think you'll win in this hand to the current bet (while excluding your own bet).
 Then you can go from there in working out what the implied pot odds are.

-6. Make smarter aggressive players with reversed implied pot odds
+6. Make smarter aggressive plays with reversed implied pot odds

 But how do you work out if it's the right thing to do?
 Enter reverse implied pot odds.
 This will help you figure out what are the minimum wins and maximum losses that could result from your play.